Title: Associate Professor

 Education: Ph.D., Microbiology and Immunology (1998-2002): University of Kentucky.
 Post-doctoral training: Virology (2002-2003): University of Kentucky.
 Research Scientist II: Neuroscience (2003-2007): University of Kentucky.
 Assistant Professor: Pharmacology (2007-2014): Virginia Commonwealth University

 Department(s): Immunology and Nano-Medicine, Center for Personalized Nanomedicine

-- Rodriguez M, Lapierre J, Ojha CR, Kaushik A, Batrakova E, Kashanchi F, Dever SM, Nair M, El-Hage N. Intranasal drug delivery of small interfering RNA targeting Beclin1 encapsulated with polyethylenimine (PEI) in mouse brain to achieve HIV attenuation.
-Sci Rep. PMID: 285003269
+- Rodriguez M, Lapierre J, Ojha CR, Kaushik A, Batrakova E, Kashanchi F, Dever SM, Nair M and El-Hage N (2017).
+Intranasal drug delivery of small interfering RNA targeting Beclin1 encapsulated with polyethylenimine (PEI) in mouse brain to achieve HIV attenuation.
+Sci Rep. PMID: 28500326.

 - Rodriguez M, Kaushik A, Lapierre J, Dever SM, El-Hage N and Nair M (2017).
 Electro-Magnetic Nano-Particle bound Beclin1 siRNA crosses the Blood-Brain Barrier to attenuate the inflammatory effects of HIV-1 infection in Vitro.
 J NeuroImmune Pharmacol.
 PMID: 27287620.